-Executive Directors Purpose and link to strategy Operation Maximum opportunity Performance metrics Equity Incentive Plan (EIP) N. C. incentivise the successful execution of business strategy over the longer term, to provide long-term retention, and to increase alignment of interests with shareholders.
-The EIP facilitates share ownership to provide further alignment with shareholders. appreciation rights, restricted shares/ units or performance shares/units that normally vest over a period of up to four years.
-At the discretion of the Committee, participants may also be entitled to receive the value of dividends paid between grant and vesting on vested shares.
-The payment may be in cash or opportunity under the EIP.
+Executive Directors Purpose and link to strategy Operation Maximum opportunity Performance metrics Equity Incentive Plan (EIP) • · · · · · · · · · · · · · · · · · · · incentivise the successful execution of business strategy over the longer term, to provide long-term retention, and to increase alignment of interests with shareholders.
+The EIP facilitates share ownership to provide further appreciation rights, restricted shares/ units or performance shares/units that normally vest over a period of up to four opportunity under the EIP.
 However, the Committee will generally work within the benchmarking guidelines provided by our compensation consultants.
-We seek to establish equity-based remuneration competitive to that offered by a set of select the most appropriate form of EIP award each year.
-Awards are subject to recovery and withholding provisions.
-All-employee share schemes ownership and therefore increases alignment of interests with shareholders.
-The Company may, from time to time, operate tax-approved share plans (such as HM Revenue & Customs ("HMRC")-approved Save As You Earn Option Plan and Share Incentive Plan) for which executive directors would be eligible on the same basis as all other employees. subject to the limits set by HMRC.
+We seek to establish equity- based remuneration competitive to that offered by a set of select the most appropriate form of EIP award each year.
+Awards are subject to recovery and withholding All-employee share schemes ownership and therefore The Company may, from time to time, operate tax-approved share plans (such as HM Revenue & Customs ("HMRC")- approved Save As You Earn Option Plan and Share Incentive Plan) for which executive directors would be eligible on the same basis as all other employees. subject to the limits set by HMRC.
 Not performance related.
-Share ownership guidelines directors to build a meaningful shareholding so as to further align their Shares owned outright by the executive director or a connected person are included.
-Vested share awards and vested in-the-money share option awards are included on a net of tax basis. required to build and retain a shareholding equivalent to at least
+Share ownership guidelines directors to build a meaningful shareholding so as to further align their required to build and